KevinKelley/nanovg-rs/README.md

 Premake4 is required for building NanoVG itself.

-rust-bindgen was used to create the initial ffi binding.

-gl-rs, by bjz, is used to grab the GL framebuffer for snapshots.

-glfw-rs, also bjz's, is used to create the window and expose events.
+GLFW3 needs to be installed.

 Building
 ========

-The Makefile is probably out of date now.
 Build using cargo:

 ```
   git clone https://github.com/KevinKelley/nanovg-rs